sekai0330/react-game/README.md

 <details><summary><strong>Click to show other remarks on the desktop version</strong></summary>

 The Desktop Version is not expected to be updated.
-The Desktop Version's version number is different from ArcoMage HD's.
+The Desktop Version's version number is different from sekai0330 HD's.
 Actually the Desktop Version may stay at v1.0.0 forever unless there's really something to update.

-The first time you run ArcoMage HD Desktop Version, it downloads all the images and sound files silently.
+The first time you run sekai0330 HD Desktop Version, it downloads all the images and sound files silently.
 You should wait maybe 1 minute (depending on your Internet speed), before you can cut off Internet and play it completely offline.

 If you install both Google Chrome and the Desktop Version, the Desktop Version will have independent storage.
 Clearing your Google Chrome's stored data will not reset the Desktop Version's settings.